docker/for-win/.github/ISSUE_TEMPLATE.md

   - Windows Version:
   - Docker Desktop Version:
   - WSL2 or Hyper-V backend?
-  - Are you running inside a virtualized Windows e.g. on a cloud server or on a mac VM:
+  - Are you running inside a virtualized Windows e.g. on a cloud server or a VM:

 ### Steps to reproduce the behavior
 <!--